salilab/imp/doc/introduction.md

     # it is always good to give things name, that is what the last argument does
     close_pairs= IMP.container.ClosePairContainer(all_my_particles, 3, "My close pairs")

-These containers can then be used to create scoring functions or analyze the data.s
+These containers can then be used to create scoring functions or analyze the data.

 ## Constraints and Invariants

 Many things such as rigid bodies and lists of all close pairs depend on maintaining some property as the model changes.
-These properties are maintained by IMP::Constraint objects.
+These properties are maintained by IMP::kernel::Constraint objects.
 Since the invariants may depend on things that are reasonably expensive to compute, these invariants are updated only when requested.
 This means that if you change the coordinates of some particles, the contents of the close pairs list might be incorrect until it is updated.
-The required update can be triggered implicitly, for example when some scoring function needs it, or explicitly, when IMP::Model::update() is called.
+The required update can be triggered implicitly, for example when some scoring function needs it, or explicitly, when IMP::kernel::Model::update() is called.

-Behind the scenes, IMP maintains an IMP::DependencyGraph that tracks how information flows between the particles and the containers, based on the constraints.
+Behind the scenes, IMP maintains an IMP::kernel::DependencyGraph that tracks how information flows between the particles and the containers, based on the constraints.
 It is used to detect, for example, that a particular particle is part of a rigid body, and so if its coordinates are needed for scoring, the rigid body must be brought up to date and the appropriate constraint must be asked to update the member particle's coordinates.
-In order to be able to track this information, relevant objects (IMP::ModelObject) have methods IMP::ModelObject::get_inputs() and IMP::ModelObject::get_outputs() that return the things that are read and written respectively.
+In order to be able to track this information, relevant objects (IMP::kernel::ModelObject) have methods IMP::kernel::ModelObject::get_inputs() and IMP::kernel::ModelObject::get_outputs() that return the things that are read and written respectively.

 ## Scoring